 Around 30% of garbage we toss each week could be composted instead.
 This would be very good for the environment.
 By using a compost pile instead of a landfill it stops the buildup of methane gas.

 If you don’t have enough room in your garden for a compost pile you can purchase a compost bin and place this on your driveway.
 Once the scraps have rotted down, you have a rich compost which can be used to sprinkle on your plants and trees.

 In addition to having a compost pile, why not try to grow your own food in your garden!
 Growing your own vegetables can save a huge amount of carbon dioxide emissions!
 You get the satisfaction of knowing that you’ve grown your own food and that it is fresh.

-If you are more serious about reducing your carbon footprint, then consider upgrading your old appliances for energy star rated ones.
-Energy Star products use anywhere from 10-50% less energy than standard models.
+If you are more serious about reducing your carbon footprint, then consider upgrading some of your old appliances.
+New standards like Energy Star have greatly reduced both “on” and “standby” power usage for many devices.